apache/druid/examples/quickstart/jupyter-notebooks/README.md

 ## Continue in Jupyter

-Start Jupyter (see above) and navigate to the "- START HERE -" page for more information.
+Start Jupyter (see above) and navigate to the "0-START-HERE" notebook for more information.